CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/run-cmaq-benchmark-cyclecloud.md

 ```

 Note, if you use the HB120 compute nodes that have up to 120 cpus per node, you can use fewer nodes to run 180 processors.
+To run on an HB120 compute node, you will need to create another hpc queue using these compute nodes, and then copy the scripts that are available here.

+cp /shared/cyclecloud-cmaq/run_scripts/HB120v3/*.csh /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts/

 ### Submit a request for a 180 pe job using (2 x 90 pe), without the -march=native, and the sleep 60 command after mpirun to avoid second day error